deflationz/PyInventoryManagement/README.md

 # PyInventoryManagement
-A inventory management system built entirely in Python.
+A inventory management system (in the form of a discord bot) built entirely in Python.